MichaelAGolden/ffmpeg-builder/README.md

-# FFmpeg Builder
+# FFmpeg Builder Template

-This repository provides a Docker-based build pipeline for creating minimal, optimized FFmpeg binaries specifically tailored for AWS Lambda using the Amazon Linux 2023 Lambda runtime images (ARM64 and x86_64).
-It significantly reduces binary size and improves performance over pre-built alternatives.
-It's easily customizable for other environments and architectures.
+This repository provides a template for creating Docker-based build pipelines for FFmpeg binaries.
+It includes a complete example for building minimal, optimized FFmpeg binaries tailored for AWS Lambda using Amazon Linux 2023 runtime images.

 ## Important Notes

 This repository **does not distribute pre-built binaries** to comply with licensing restrictions.
-To use the binaries, fork this repository and run the builds yourself.
+Instead, it provides a template system for you to build your own binaries with configurations tailored to your specific needs.

 See the [FFmpeg License](https://ffmpeg.org/legal.html) for licensing details.

+## Template System Overview

+This template repository is designed to make it easy to build custom FFmpeg binaries for different environments and use cases.
+It's structured as follows:

+- **Configuration Directories**: Each build configuration has its own directory in the `configs/` folder
+- **GitHub Workflows**: Build workflows that can build any configuration in the configs directory
+- **Template Files**: Sample templates to help you create your own configurations

+### Available Configurations

+- **[ffmpeg-for-lambda](configs/ffmpeg-for-lambda/)**: A minimal, optimized FFmpeg build for AWS Lambda focused on audio processing

+### Creating Your Own Configuration

+1. Create a new directory in the `configs/` folder (e.g., `configs/my-custom-config/`)
+2. Copy and modify the template files from `configs/template-config/`
+3. Customize the Dockerfile and readme.md to suit your needs
+4. Run the build workflow specifying your custom configuration

 ## Features

-- Automated builds using GitHub Actions
-- Architecture support:
-  - ARM64 for Amazon lambda/provided:al2023
+- **Configuration Templates**: Easy-to-use templates for creating custom FFmpeg builds
+- **GitHub Actions Integration**: Automated workflows for building all configurations
+- **Modular Design**: Each configuration is self-contained and can be built independently
-  - x86_64 for Amazon lambda/provided:al2023-x86_64
+- **Comprehensive Documentation**: Detailed readmes for each configuration
-- Small binary sizes (~3.6MB)
-- Build process pulls from the [latest snapshot of FFmpeg](https://ffmpeg.org/releases/) and the [latest versions of the Amazon Lambda/Provided:AL2023 container images](https://gallery.ecr.aws/lambda/provided) to ensure compatibility at time of build between latest FFmpeg release and latest AmazonLinux 2023 provided lambda container image release.

-## How to Use This Repository
+## How to Use This Template Repository

+### Option 1: Create Your Own Repository from This Template

+1. Click the "Use this template" button at the top of this GitHub repository
+2. Create a new repository (public or private) based on this template
+3. Clone your new repository and customize it for your needs
+4. Run the GitHub Actions workflows to build your custom FFmpeg binaries

-### Option 1: Fork and Build via GitHub Actions
+### Option 2: Fork and Customize

-1. Fork this repository.
+1. Fork this repository
-2. Enable GitHub Actions in your fork.
+2. Customize the existing configurations or add your own
-3. Run the workflow manually or schedule it.
+3. Run the GitHub Actions workflows to build your custom FFmpeg binaries
-4. Download binaries from the Actions tab in your fork.

-### Option 2: Local Docker Builds
+### Option 3: Local Docker Builds

-Ensure Docker is installed (tested on Mac with Apple Silicon).

-## Building Locally

 To build the FFmpeg binaries locally: